p0nce/life-idioms/articles/Software Artifacts as elementary unit.md

 But this is only an approximation:
 - the full cost is the integral over time of Attention, Time and Money.
 Not the immediate Money generation.
+  ATM is to software, what stocks are to companies.
 - Sales do not tell the story of Time and Attention consumed by `x`.
 A fact often lamented in "technical debt" rants.

 **While ATM is the primary measure of success in an artifact, we have only a passing understanding of its real value.
 Instead what is used is a short-term, partial, proxy measurement for ATM: sales.**